SILAS-26/silas-26.github.io/call-for-papers.md

 ## Submission guidelines

-Submissions must use the 1-column CEUR template (ODT or Overleaf).
+Submissions for all papers must use the 1-column CEUR template (ODT or Overleaf).

-We invite three categories of papers:
+We invite two categories of papers for inclusion in the workshop proceedings, and a third category of short industrial contributions to enrich the workshop discussion:

-- Research papers (10-15 standard pages) present mature and well-motivated work that advances the understanding of sustainable LLM-assisted software engineering.
-These submissions will be evaluated for relevance, novelty, soundness, and readability
+- **Research papers** (10–15 standard pages) present mature and well-motivated work that advances the understanding of sustainable LLM-assisted software engineering.
+These submissions will be evaluated for relevance, novelty, soundness, and readability.

-- New Ideas and Emerging Results (NIER) papers (5–9 standard pages) present early-stage, promising, or provocative ideas that have the potential to open new research directions in sustainable LLM-assisted software engineering.
+- **New Ideas and Emerging Results (NIER) papers** (5–9 standard pages) present early-stage, promising, or provocative ideas that have the potential to open new research directions in sustainable LLM-assisted software engineering.
 These submissions may describe novel concepts, under-explored challenges, initial observations, or emerging results that are not yet mature enough for a full research paper.
 The emphasis is on insight, originality, and the capacity to stimulate discussion.
 NIER papers will be evaluated for their relevance, novelty, potential impact, and clarity.

--  Industrial application & demonstration papers (5–9 standard pages) present practical experiences, applications, tools, or demonstrations related to sustainable LLM-assisted software engineering.
+- **Short industrial experience summaries, case studies, and demonstration notes** (up to 2 pages) present practical experiences, applications, tools, or demonstrations related to sustainable LLM-assisted software engineering.
 Submissions may describe real-world deployments, lessons learned, performance observations, or applied techniques used in industry or public-sector contexts.
-These papers should clearly convey the practical relevance and insights gained from implementation or use.
-Industrial and Demonstration papers will be evaluated for their relevance, practical value, and clarity of presentation.
+These contributions will undergo a light review for relevance and clarity and are intended to broaden the conversation and encourage engagement from industry.
+They will **not** be included in the ICT4S 2026 Workshop Proceedings (CEUR), but may be shared via the workshop website or among participants.

-All submissions must be original and peer-reviewed by a program committee of international experts.
+All submissions must be original and will be peer-reviewed by a program committee of international experts appropriate to the submission type.

 Submission link: [EasyChair link will be updated]